NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 TODO: Explain that mess above, and probably break it into a lot of steps.

-In app.component.ts.
-Add the lines below to the top:
+In `app.component.ts`, add the lines below to the top:

 ``` TypeScript
 import {HTTP_PROVIDERS} from "angular2/http";